 Official Website of

-Dr. Adrienne Danyelle Oliver is a poet-educator, hip-hop scholar from Little Rock, AR currently living in the SF Bay Area.
-She enjoys writing about intergenerational healing.
-She has two chapbooks, collective madness (Finishing Line Press) and the body has memories (Nomadic Press) published, which include these reflections.
-Part poetry, part memoir, these chapbooks are the beginning of a liberation she hopes to witness among all bodies harboring historical trauma.
+Dr. Adrienne Danyelle Oliver is a poet-educator, hip-hop scholar from Little Rock, Arkansas currently living in the SF Bay Area.
+She enjoys reflecting on and writing about intergenerational healing.
+Her published chapbooks, collective madness (Finishing Line Press) and the body has memories (Black Lawrence Press), include these reflections.
+Part poetry, part memoir, part dream, these chapbooks are the beginning of a liberation she hopes to witness among all bodies harboring historical trauma.
 Some of Adrienne’s favorite authors include Maya Angelou and Toni Morrison.
 When she is not writing, Adrienne leads well-being writing circles for Black scholars and helps people of the global majority to heal from racial and socioeconomic trauma so they can share their stories with the world.
-She also curates Black Gold Storytellers, an intergenerational storytelling circle featuring elders who have migrated from the South.
+She also curates Black Gold Storytellers, an award-winning intergenerational storytelling circle featuring elders who have migrated from the South.

 collective madness is an ecosystem cross-examining the architecture of colonialism, western medicine, and the construction of race.
 A testament to resiliency, tone choreographs light so that death is a letting go of / I in exchange for we.
 Undertones of Sonia, Ntozake, and Lucille, adrienne blossoms in this collection.
 She emerges as the innovative Black poet; she divinely is writing to her/ our people.
 Ashé.